Types of credit

 Store finance/hire-purchase

-A type of credit provided when you purchase a specific item.
+This is a type of credit provided when you purchase a specific item.
 Hire purchase agreements (HP) mean that you’re partly paying off a loan, and partly renting the item.
 They can take a very long time to pay off, and are often extremely poor value for money.
 You can end up paying much more than the actual purchase price.
-Sometimes offered on furniture or cars.
+A hire purchase is sometimes offered on furniture or cars.

 Pros: You get a cool new car, like, NOW